Johnny Sain: Pitching star of post-war Boston Braves

 Sain (left) with Warren Spahn in 1951.

 The poem was inspired by the performance of Sain and Spahn during the Braves' 1948 pennant drive.
 The team swept a Labor Day doubleheader, with Spahn throwing a complete game 14-inning win in the opener, and Sain pitching a shutout in the second game.
 Following two off days, it did rain.
 Spahn won the next day, and Sain won the day after that.
 Three days later, Spahn won again.
 Sain won the next day.
 After one more off day, the two pitchers were brought back, and won another doubleheader.
 The two pitchers had gone 8–0 in twelve days' time.

 That year, the Boston Braves won their second, latter National League pennant of the post-1901 era, but fell in six games to the Cleveland Indians in the 1948 World Series.
 Sain won the first game of the Series, a 1–0 shutout at Braves Field that included a memorable play in which Boston catcher Phil Masi was called safe after an apparent pickoff at second base.
 Masi went on to score the game's only run.

 With the Yankees, Sain became a relief pitcher and enjoyed late-career success, leading the American League in saves with 22 in 1954.
 He finished his career in 1955 with the Kansas City Athletics.

 When Sain was pitching, he thought that merely throwing the ball was not enough to get the ball to vary its course as it travelled to home plate.
 In order to throw a pitch such as a curveball or a screwball, he had to snap his wrist.

-A very good hitting pitcher in his 11 year major league career, Sain posted a .245 batting average with 69 runs, 3 home runs and 101 RBI.
+Over the course of his 11-season Major League career, Sain recorded a .245 batting average as a pitcher, with 69 runs scored, three home runs, and 101 runs batted in.